 (Reading Settings: Front page displays – Your latest posts)

-You can also specify how many posts you would like displayed on your posts page by entering a number in the Blog pages show at most [xxx] posts field …
+You can also specify how many blog posts you would like to show on your posts page by entering a number in the Blog pages show at most [xxx] posts field …

 (You can specify the number of blog posts to display on your home page)